WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 ### Which members of the community would benefit from your work?

 ### Is the code that you’re going to run 100% open source?

-If so, what is the URL or URLs where it is located?
+Provide the URLs where it is located, or a Git repository.

 ### What infrastructure (computing resources and network access) do you need? (see: https://www.packet.net/bare-metal/)?